Introducing the 2025 Hybrid Conference

 Structural Change Beyond Awareness

-Raising awareness is not enough.
-This theme pushes for lasting change through new policies, funding strategies and community-led models that move beyond talk to real transformation in mental health systems.
+Emphasized that awareness alone was not enough.
+The theme pushed for sustainable transformation through new policies, funding strategies, and community-led models that aimed to reshape mental health systems.

 Agenda